The disabled property

 • what a property is

-• what the disabled property is
+• explain the disabled property

-What is a disabled variable or family is, and why it is interesting to do that.
+We will see what is a disabled variable or family is, and why it is interesting to do that.

 Reminder